eduardoboucas/buildtimes/posts/2025-03-25-you-should-know-this-before-choosing-nextjs/2025-03-25-you-should-know-this-before-choosing-nextjs.md

 ### Vercel's response

-_This is a placeholder where I commit to publishing any response from Vercel to this post._
+_This is a placeholder where I will share any response I receive from Vercel to this post._

 *Update (March 26th):* Added [a note](#update-1) about Vercel's most recent postmortem and [a section for Vercel's response](/#vercel-s-response).